 Throughout this process, don’t neglect your own needs.
 Be extra intentional about practicing self-care and listening to your body when it tells you that you need a break.

-If you need support during this time, or want to discuss treatment options, speak to our addiction specialists at Blueprints for Recovery.
+If you need support during this time, or want to discuss treatment options, speak to our addiction specialists at The PAC Program.